-411 B. Data carriers, data fields and syntax
+B. Data carriers, data fields and syntax

-To allow the product to be identified in the supply chain it is necessary to mark or apply its identifiers on the physical pack, this is done using a "data carrier".
-There are many different types of data carriers, some of these are shown in figure 4, including the 2D/Matrix barcode (i.e. Data Matrix, QR code), RFID tag and 1D/Linear barcode.
+To allow the product to be identified in the supply chain it is necessary to mark or apply its identifiers on the physical pack, this is done using a 'data carrier'.
+There are many different types of data carriers, some of these are shown in figure 4.

+Data Matrix QR Code